New Zealand is the land of campervans.

 5. KENEPURU HEAD | MARLBOROUGH (INACCESSIBLE)

-[2023: Due to severe storm damage in 2022, the road to Kenepuru Head campground remains closed to non-residents at present.]
+[2024: Due to severe storm damage in 2022 and 2023, the road to Kenepuru Head campground remains closed to non-residents at present.
+The campground is only accessible via boat.]

 After hiking the Abel Tasman Coast Track on our second trip to New Zealand, we had about four days to recover and relax.